Thwani47/blog/content/posts/react-query-crud-app-with-typescripts-and-axios.md

 In this article we will be learning how to use React Query to fetch and update server data in a React application using Axios.

-The complete source code for this article can be found here: **TODO**
+The complete source code for this article can be found [here](https://github.com/Thwani47/blog-code/tree/main/react-query-crud-example)

 # Table of Contents
 - [Creating the project](#creating-the-project)